The Ultimate Guide to Credit Cards

 Prepaid cards are not all rainbows and unicorns.
 Perhaps their biggest drawback is that you can’t use them to establish or build your credit score.
 Your prepaid card activity is not reported to the credit bureaus and doesn’t figure into the calculation of your credit score.

-Another drawback of prepaid cards is that, with a few exceptions, they generally don’t offer rewards, though a few Netspend cards offer Payback Rewards that are tailored to your card usage.
-A rewards credit card usually offers more significant benefits than even the most generous prepaid cards.
+One downside of prepaid cards is that, generally, they don’t offer rewards, although a few Netspend cards provide Payback Rewards tailored to your spending.
+In contrast, a rewards credit card often delivers more substantial benefits than even the most rewarding prepaid cards.

 Compare Free Prepaid Debit Cards Online